Current status + progress

 Provision of adequate water, sanitation and hygiene services ensures that schools provide a safe and clean environment and do not become a hub for the transmission of COVID-19, especially as schools are reopened following lockdowns in many countries.
-The JMP 2020 report on WASH in schools presents updated estimates for basic WASH services, finding that globally nearly one in three schools (31 per cent) lacked basic drinking water services (affecting nearly 600 million children) and over one third (37 per cent) lacked basic sanitation services (affecting nearly 700 million children).
-Two in five schools (43 per cent) lacked basic hygiene services, affecting more than 800 million children around the world.
-In Least Developed countries, 49 per cent of all schools have no handwashing facility at all.
+The first JMP report on WASH in schools presents baseline estimates for basic WASH services, finding that globally nearly one in three schools (31 per cent) lacked basic drinking water services (affecting nearly 570 million children) and over one third (34 per cent) lacked basic sanitation services (affecting over 620 million children).
+Almost half of all schools (47 per cent) lacked basic hygiene services, affecting nearly 900 million children around the world.
+In Least Developed countries, 50 per cent of all schools have no handwashing facility at all.

 WASH in healthcare facilities

 WASH services and related infection prevention and control (IPC) including healthcare waste management and environmental cleaning are essential to prevent infections amongst patients and staff.
-The latest JMP estimates on WASH in health care facilities provide finds that: One in four (24 per cent) health care facilities lack basic water services, one in ten (10 per cent) had no sanitation service and one in three (32 per cent) lacked hand hygiene facilities at points of care.
-There were insufficient data to generate global estimates for basic waste management services, and only 12 countries had sufficient data on basic environmental cleaning services.
-In Least Developed Countries, just 30 per cent health care facilities had systems for safe segregation, treatment and disposal of infectious health care waste.
+The 2019 JMP report on WASH in health care facilities provides the first global estimates for the new SDG indicators and finds that: One in four (24 per cent) health care facilities lack basic water services, one in five (21 per cent) had no sanitation service and one in six (16 per cent) had no hygiene service, meaning they lacked hand hygiene facilities at points of care, as well as soap and water at toilets.
+Globally, just 58 per cent of health care facilities had hand hygiene facilities – water and soap or hand sanitizer – at points of care.
+There were insufficient data to generate global estimates for basic waste management services, and only four countries had sufficient data on basic environmental cleaning services.
+In Least Developed Countries, just 1 in 4 health care facilities had systems for safe segregation, treatment and disposal of infectious health care waste.